pschichtel/JavaCAN/TROUBLESHOOTING.md

 (004.670046)  can0  000001FF   [2]  23 22
 ```

-The output concrete output is application specific.
+The concrete output is application specific.